AaronHeee/LLMs-as-Zero-Shot-Conversational-RecSys/README.md

 | `r3` | ✅ | ❌ |
 | `r4` | ✅ | ✅ |

-Here "OOV Items" means the out-of-vocabulary items, i.e., the items that are not legal in the pre-defined candidate set.
-We can filter the generated OOV items or not.
-Also, "Seen Items" means the items mentioned in the current conversation before, which is related to the **"Repeated Items Can Be Shortcuts"** finding in our paper.
+"OOV Items" means the out-of-vocabulary items, i.e., the items that are not legal in the pre-defined candidate set.
+We can filter the generated OOV items out or not.
+Also, "Seen Items" means the items mentioned in the current conversation already, which is related to the **"Repeated Items Can Be Shortcuts"** finding in our paper.

 We provide the results on `inspired`, `redial` and `reddit` datasets: